corelan/mona3/README.md

 ```

 If `ai.q1`, `ai.q2`, `ai.q3`, or `ai.q8` do not exist yet, running the corresponding `-q 1`, `-q 2`, `-q 3`, or `-q 8` command will create them in the configured `workingfolder`, or next to `mona.ini` when no working folder is set.

+## Markdown output

+Most `mona` output files are written as Markdown.
+If you configure a `workingfolder`, those files will be created there.
+Otherwise, they are typically written next to `mona.ini`.

+This is useful because the output can be viewed either as plain text or rendered as formatted Markdown with headings, tables, fenced blocks, and embedded images.

+Recommended viewers/editors:

+* **Visual Studio Code**: open the `.md` file and use **Markdown Preview** with `Ctrl+Shift+V`
+* **Notepad++**: can render Markdown with a Markdown preview plugin
+* **Typora**: native live Markdown rendering
+* **Obsidian**: renders Markdown files directly
+* **MarkText**: open source Markdown editor with live preview

+If you are reviewing `mona` output regularly, using a Markdown-capable viewer will make files such as `rop.md`, `findmsp.md`, `heaplayout.md`, and AI prompt/output files much easier to read.

 With `-q 9`, Mona supports two template styles: